CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 larger than 5 m that represents well shallow water (less than 30 m) regions such as the Laptev Sea and the East Siberian Sea.

-Seabed stress based on the mean thickness
+Seabed stress based on linear keel draft
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This parameterization for the seabed stress is described in
 :cite:`Lemieux16`.
+It assumes that the largest keel draft varies linearly with the mean thickness in a grid cell (i.e. sea ice volume).
 The :math:`C_b` coefficients are expressed as

 .. math::
    C_b= k_2 \max [0,(h_u - h_{cu})]  e^{-\alpha_b * (1 - a_u)} (\sqrt{u^2+v^2}+u_0)^{-1}, \\